RidgeRun/meta-ridgerun/README.md

 ## Building Gst-WebRTC (Private)

--GstWebRTC is an add-on to RidgeRun's professional SDK.
-You can purchase GstWebRTC with full source code, from:
+- GstWebRTC is an add-on to RidgeRun's professional SDK.
+You can purchase GstWebRTC with full source code, from: https://www.ridgerun.com/store/GSTWebRTC-p74337777
-    https://www.ridgerun.com/store/GSTWebRTC-p74337777

--Once you have access to the repository, please open gst-webrtc_1.8.1.bb in **$YOCTO_DIRECTORY/sources/meta-ridgerun/recipes-multimedia/gstreamer/**
+- Once you have access to the repository, please open gst-webrtc_1.8.1.bb in **$YOCTO_DIRECTORY/sources/meta-ridgerun/recipes-multimedia/gstreamer/**

--Modify SRC_URI with the correct gst-webrtc URL by changing **<Customer-Directory>** with your own.
+- Modify SRC_URI with the correct gst-webrtc URL by changing **<Customer-Directory>** with your own.

--Make sure you have added your ssh key to your GitLab account and the GitLab key is added to your list of known hosts on the PC.
+- Make sure you have added your ssh key to your GitLab account and the GitLab key is added to your list of known hosts on the PC.

 - Finally build recipe
 ```